w3c-cg/threat-modeling/models/decentralized-identities.md

 We present **credentials** to claim that we have a certain identity, whether in the physical or digital world.
 Just as we do not have a one-size-fits-all definition of identity, we also do not have a one-size-fits-all definition of credential in IT, as it changes according to context.

-If we use the credential definition from the [W3C Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model-2.0/#dfn-credential) (VCDM), it states: “a _set of one or more claims made by an issuer._” Its framing is in the Decentralized Identity Model, and we can map the ISO’s attributes to VCDM claims.
+If we use the credential definition from the [W3C Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model-2.0/#dfn-credential) (VCDM), it states: “a _set of one or more claims made by an issuer._” Its framing is in the Decentralized Identity Model, and we can map the ISO’s _attributes_ to VCDM _claims_.

 Taking the example of a person, these characteristics can be physical appearance, voice, a set of beliefs, habits, and so on.
 It is important to distinguish identity from the identifier (e.g., a user name).